 - 1. AACOMAS application for felony or misdemeanor convictions - 2.
+NYITCOM Supplemental Application - 3.
 Annual Registration Form and in person to the Associate Dean of Student Administration

-Failure of an enrolled student to authorize consent for any required background checks or failure to provide required information to the college, or submission of false information will be considered a violation of the Student Code of Conduct and will result in appropriate disciplinary action.
+Failure of an enrolled student to authorize consent for any required background checks, or failure to provide required information to the college, or submission of false information will be considered a violation of the Student Code of Conduct and will result in appropriate disciplinary action.

-Re-admission to NYIT College of Osteopathic Medicine
+Readmission to NYIT College of Osteopathic Medicine

-A student who has withdrawn may apply for re-admission if the re-admission application date is more than one year after the date of withdrawal.
-At that time, the student must complete and submit an Application for Re-admission to begin at the time of the new academic year to the Office of Admissions following the procedures and meeting the eligibility criteria as outlined in the New York Institute of Technology College of Osteopathic Medicine catalog effective at the time of re-application.
+A student who has withdrawn may apply for readmission if the readmission application date is more than one year after the date of withdrawal.
+At that time, the student must contact the NYITCOM Office of Admissions to request the readmission application form.
+The student will complete and submit the form to the NYITCOM Office of Admissions to begin at the time of the new academic year following the procedures and meeting the eligibility criteria as outlined in the New York Institute of Technology College of Osteopathic Medicine catalog effective at the time of reapplication.